this section six different groups of students who may have Word Finding

 difficulties (Bowers & Swanson, 1991; Denckla & Rudel, 1967a,

 1976b; McBride-Chang & Franklin, 1996; Wimmer, 1993).
-Most recently, German and Newman (2005) demonstrated that learner's with word finding difficulties are able to successfully identify, in silent reading recognition tasks, words missed in oral reading.
-This finding suggests that students with word finding difficulties may be able decode silently, words missed during oral reading.
-The following research findings show the relationship between word finding
+German and Newman (2005; 2007) demonstrated that learners with Word Finding difficulties are able to successfully identify, in silent reading recognition tasks, words missed in oral reading.
+This finding suggests that students with Word Finding difficulties may be able decode silently, words missed during oral reading.
+The following research findings show the relationship between Word Finding

 difficulties and reading difficulties: